ONLYOFFICE/docspace-api-sdk-python/docs/RoomsApi.md

 Get rooms

-Returns the contents of the \"Rooms\" section by the parameters specified in the request.
+Returns the contents of the "Rooms" section by the parameters specified in the request.

 ### Example